Bhupesh-V/til/README.md

 5. **d** : Make a new directory.
 6. **gh** : toggle display of hidden files.
 7. **D** : Delete a file/directory (Doesn't work on non-empty directories).

+### `Ex` mode

+It let's you run commands repetitively without using `:`.

+Use `Q` to enter into Ex mode, `vi` or `visual` to go back.

+The Ex mode in Vim is quite underrated in 2020 since we have a `:term` but learning about it can be quite helpful sometimes.

 ---